AleStore-Official/AlePortal/README.md

 ## 🙏 Thanks

 Thanks for visiting my repository.
-I hope you find something useful, interesting, or simply inspiring for your own projects.
+I hope you find the website experience interesting or inspiring for your own ideas.
-If you decide to reuse anything, please do it with respect for the license and the open‑source spirit.

 ---

-**License:** GNU Affero General Public License v3.0
+**License:** Proprietary – All Rights Reserved.
-© **AleStore Official** — All rights reserved under AGPL terms.
+© 2026 **AleStore-Official** — Entirely protected under owner proprietary terms.